syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/GroupBarItemSelectionChanging-Event.md

 title: GroupBarItemSelectionChanging Event
 description: GroupBarItemSelectionChanging Event
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## GroupBarItemSelectionChanging Event
+# GroupBarItemSelectionChanging Event

 This event occurs when a GroupBar Item is selected in the GroupBar control.
 It is handled when a GroupBar Item is selected at runtime.